Who is Ethan Hawke?

 'Reality Bites,' 'Before Sunrise'

 A newly buff Hawke reappeared on the big screen in the 1997 sci-fi thriller Gattaca, in which he infiltrates a society of genetically perfect humans by assuming another man's identity.
-His co-stars in the film — Hawke's biggest-budget, most mainstream effort to that date — included Jude Law and Uma Thurman, with whom Hawke began a romance that led to marriage in May 1998.
+His co-stars in the film — Hawke's biggest-budget, most mainstream effort to that date—including Jude Law and Uma Thurman, with whom Hawke began a romance that led to marriage in May 1998.

 In 1998 Hawke co-starred with up-and-coming actress Gwyneth Paltrow in a modern-day remake of Charles Dickens's Great Expectations, which received mixed reviews.
 The same year, he reunited with Linklater for the director's biopic about the famed Texas bank-robbing brothers The Newton Boys, co-starring Matthew McConaughey.
 In 1999 he played the lead role — a journalist in love with the Japanese wife of a man accused of murder — in the film version of the prize-winning novel Snow Falling on Cedars; he also appeared in Joe the King, the directorial debut of his friend Frank Whaley.